sachaschwab/rag_basic_langchain/README.md

-# Legal Document QA System
+# Basic RAG pipeline with Langchain

 This project is a Legal Document Question-Answering system using Langchain and OpenAI with ChromaDB for vector storage.

 ## Table of Contents
 - [Features](#features)